LijunSun90/MatrixWorld/README.md

 The **collision resolution mechanism is defined for the simultaneous action execution of agents**, which consists of 3 collisions types and 3 collision outcomes for each type, based on the safety definitions in real-world applications and literature conventions.

+**Remark:**
+The collision resolution mechanism also determines which agent should be responsible, which is useful for the correct learning of algorithms.

 ![Alt Text](https://github.com/LijunSun90/MatrixWorld/blob/main/docs/figures/collision_resolution_mechanism.png)